Course

 Overview

-Course Description
+Course description

-This course is designed to provide students with barriers to education and employment with the opportunity to develop basic cooking skills to use in a professional kitchen.
+This course is designed to provide students who experience barriers to education and employment with the opportunity to develop basic cooking skills to use in a professional kitchen.
 Students will practice basic cooking methods and techniques by preparing salads, smoothies, and meal kits.
 The focus of the course is on proper procedures for handling and storing food, knife skills, measuring, and portioning food.

-Course Content
+Course content

 Topics to be explored include: